 - 1989: MBC School of Computer Studies acquired by Educational Holdings.
 Alan Manly, Co-Director.

 - 1990: Educational Holdings was renamed as NSW Business College.
 Alan’s wife Jenny McCarthy joined the NSW Business College management team.
-Later she became the GCA General Manger.
+Later she became the GCA General Manager.

 - 1996: Alan Manly and Jenny McCarthy resigned as NSW Business College Directors and Alan sold his shares.
 The NSW Business College was renamed Australia Business Technology Institute (ABTI) by its new owners.

-- 1998: Group Colleges Australia (GCA) established, with Alan as Managing Director.
+- 1998: Group Colleges Australia (GCA) was established, with Alan as Managing Director.

-- 2004: GCA celebrated its five years, and Central College established as major education exporter
+- 2004: GCA celebrated its five years, and Central College was established as a major education exporter

 - 2010: GCA relocated to a new 5,000 sqm building which was the former TNT Twin Towers at one 1 Lawson Square Redfern Sydney, an inner-city suburb.